iwillspeak/feersum/docs/special-forms.md

 ### Implementation status

-Lexical bindings are not yet implemented
+Lexical bindings are partially implemneted.
+Bindings in lambda context work.
+Bindings do not work properly for global variables that shadow.

 ## Definitions